adlnet-archive/xapi-remarks/README.md

 #### Object

-Currently only supports Activities and Agents
+Currently only supports objectType Activity, Agent and StatementRef

-*string* a word or URI of an Activity (Activity) or an email address (Agent)
+*string* a URI of an Activity (Activity), an email address (Agent) or a UUID of a Statement (StatementRef)

 #### Result